Chicago teachers to set strike date as contract talks resume

-Negotiations resumed with fresh urgency this week, with the union’s delegates set to meet Wednesday to finalize a strike date.
+Negotiations resumed with fresh urgency this week as the union’s delegates meet Wednesday to finalize a strike date.
 The earliest a walkout could take place is Monday.

 Chicago educators say the district has shortchanged schools after years of budget cuts and they want all the promises in writing.
 The district says its offer is comprehensive and “historic.”